 Stroll under majestic towering trees at Armstrong Redwoods State Natural Reserve (or take a guided gliding tour through the park with Segway of Healdsburg).
 Then fly through a redwood canopy on zip lines at Sonoma Canopy Tours.
 Or hop onto one of Autocamp’s fleet of bicycles, and pedal through town, discovering the shops and restaurants along Main Street.
 If you’re feeling ambitious, explore the West County Trail, a paved pathway from Forestville to Sebastopol.

-In addition to 14 former miners’ cabins converted into modern luxury accommodations by founder Christa Luedtke (who many credit with spearheading Guerneville’s most recent renaissance), this unique lodging place offers deluxe platform tents from Memorial Day to the end of September, and a vintage “lovebug” camper that’s available year round.
+In addition to 14 former miners’ cabins converted into modern luxury accommodations by founder Christa Luedtke, this unique lodging place offers deluxe platform tents from Memorial Day to the end of October, and a vintage “lovebug” camper that’s available year round.
 These glamping options include platform beds, organic linens, and a terrific breakfast.

 A 1921 bank building in downtown Guerneville (now known as the Guerneville Bank Club) includes the tasting room for Inizi Wines.
 Founded by four friends — A.J. and Jen Filipelli and John and Kirsti Harley — Inizi (which means “beginnings” in Italian) produces an eclectic mix of Italian and regional French styles: a Sangiovese blend, a rare Tocai Friulano (an Italian white grape), and the very rare, typically deeply hued but food-friendly red varietal Charbono.

 Hotel owner Christa Luedtke is also the chef at her modern California bistro, boon eat + drink.
 (Her “boon” businesses are named after her dog.)
 This urban-chic restaurant offers two dozens seats and seasonal menus featuring local ingredients.